Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

    poetry install
    ```

-1. Run the two SQL scripts in `src/lms-ds-installer/mssql` in a database.
+1. Run the two SQL scripts in `src/lms-ds-installer/mssql` in a SQL Server
+   database.
+1. The database account used when running the tool needs to be a member of the
+   following roles in the destination database:

+   * db_datareader
+   * db_datawriter
+   * db_ddladmin

 ## Running the Tool